 Becoming a Nature Reserve

-After the war, Hilbre's importance for wildlife became increasingly recognised.
+After the war, Hilbre’s importance for wildlife became increasingly recognised.
 The island and its surroundings are part of the Dee Estuary Site of Special Scientific Interest (SSSI), one of the most important estuarine habitats in the UK.
+The estuary supports internationally significant populations of wading birds, and the islands provide vital roosting sites at high tide.